Istvan Bors

 Istvan Bors (Hungarian: Bors István) is a 1939 Hungarian comedy film directed by Viktor Bánky and starring Antal Páger, József Bihari and Klári Tolnay.
 It is based on a 1938 play by Sándor Hunyady, and was screened at the Venice Film Festival.
-The following year it was remade as an Italian film Big Shoes starring Amedeo Nazzari.
+It was shot at the Hunnia Studios in Budapest.
+The film's sets were designed by the art directors József Pán and József Simoncsics.The following year it was remade as an Italian film Big Shoes starring Amedeo Nazzari.

-The film's sets were designed by the art directors József Pán and József Simoncsics.